-Within the context of the collateralization of OTC derivatives for the investment fund, State Street Bank GmbH,

-Frankfurt, shall provide administrative services whose costs will be charged to the investment fund.
+Within the context of the collateralization of OTC derivatives for the investment fund, State Street Bank GmbH, Frankfurt, shall provide administrative services whose costs will be charged to the investment fund.

-Index costs for risk management purposes
+Index costs

-The management company may make use of indexes for the purpose of risk management.
+License fees apply for use of the benchmark / index(es) mentioned in item 15 above; these will be charged to the fund accordingly.
+Furthermore, the management company may make use of indexes for the purpose of risk management.
 The resulting costs - in particular, for the provision and use of individual securities within the scope of an index and costs for the registration of the master data for these individual securities - may be charged to the fund.